tobiasHeinke/monostyle/README.md

   <dt>external -e</dt>
   <dd>
       To check changes made to the repository by others.
-      Run this before you update your working copy with SVN.
+      Run this before you update your working copy with Git or SVN.
    </dd>
   <dt>patch -p</dt>
   <dd>To check changes in a patch-file.</dd>